apace100/origins-docs/docs/json/conditioned_origin.md

     ]
 }
 ```

-This example makes it so that players can only pick the `origins:phantom` origin if it's night time.
+This example will make it so that players can only pick the `origins:phantom` origin if it's night time.